Skip to main content

 You should perform these steps only if you are NOT running Visor.
 If you use Visor, it will perform these steps for you automatically.

-Important: Smooth execution of the protocol upgrade is critical to the Vega Network, and any downtime or disruption must be minimised.
+Important: Smooth execution of the protocol upgrade is critical to the running of a network, and any downtime or disruption must be minimised.

 The below steps cover two use cases: for those running a core node only (marked a) and those running a core and data node (marked b).